-Windjammers was formed in 1993 by Harry Currie.
+Windjammers was formed in 1993 by the late Harry Currie.
 Three years earlier, he had formed a 20-piece professional-level band called The Convocation Winds to play for convocation ceremonies at the University of Waterloo, Ontario.
 This small group was so successful that Larry Orr, the euphonium player, asked Harry if a full-scale wind ensemble could be formed on the same lines – carefully selected musicians by invitation only.

 The question was, where would the group play and find an audience.
 Larry suggested to set up a foundation to liaise with charitable organizations.
 The charities would promote and market the concert tickets, the ensemble would perform the concerts free of charge, and the charities would benefit from ticket sale proceeds.
 Plans went ahead, the Pops 2000 Foundation was formed and the musicians were selected.
 Instrumentation was based on concert band standards but with a second tenor sax, piano, string bass and a set drummer, allowing them to perform a wider range of arrangements.
 The late Jonas Bingeman offered Bingeman Hall free of charge for the benefit of the charities, and Bingeman would make some money for food and drink, hosting the concerts in a cabaret setting.

 But a name for the ensemble had to be chosen.
 Several ideas were put forth, one of which was Harry’s – that the name “Windjammers” would be appropriate: the group was a wind ensemble, and several of the key players were fine jazz improvisers.
 Another word for jazz improvisation was “jamming,” and since this was to be part of the group’s repertoire, Windjammers was born.